AndreyKoudr/TCAD/README.md

 Some operations are n-squared (yet).

 <B>Example code how to use</B><br />

-main.cpp, see examples on how to use curves, like create, smooth, intersect, order points etc.<br />
-<B>Important : set DEBUG_DIR for place to output of debug CAD files.</B>

 - 1.1 Curves : how to exclude neighbour duplicate nodes
 - 1.2 Curves : compare original points and low-power LSQ segment, do not expecta good correspondence -